-Abstract-This paper presents an extension of the models used to generation fractal traffic flows in high-speed computer networks by means of the formulation of a model that considers the use of one-dimensional chaotic maps.
-Based on the disaggregation of the temporal series generated, a valid explanation of the behavior of the values of Hurst exponent is proposed and the feasibility of their control from the parameters of the proposed model is shown.
+Abstract-An extension of the models used to generate fractal traffic flows is presented by means of the formulation of a model that considers the use of one-dimensional chaotic maps.
+Based on the disaggregation of the temporal series generated by the model, a valid explanation of behavior of the values of Hurst exponent is proposed and the feasibility of their control from the parameters of the proposed model is shown.

-Keywords-Chaos; Chaotic maps; Fractals; Hurst exponent; Self-similarity; Traffic modeling in high-speed computer networks.
+Keywords-Chaotic maps; Fractality; Hurst exponent (H); Selfsimilarity; Traffic modeling in high-speed computer networks.